Last Updated: 2/22/2017 10:55:33 PM

-As per the mythological story, once a fight took place between gods and demons.
-Demons overpowered the gods.
-Indrani or Devi Sachi (Wife of Indra) wanted her husband to win, hence she approached Guru Brihaspati (Lord Jupiter) .
+As per the mythological story, once a fight took place between Gods and demons.
+Demons overpowered the Gods.
+Indrani or Devi Sachi (Wife of Lord Indra) wanted her husband to win, hence she approached Guru Brihaspati (Lord Jupiter) .
 Guru Brihaspati gave Indrani a holy cotton thread and asked her to tie it on her husband’s wrist.
 She then tied the thread with her wishes and prayers.
-It is believed, that the holy thread gave Indra the power to win over the evils.
+It is believed, that the holy thread gave Lord Indra the power to win over the evils.
 Since then, the tradition to tie the holy thread started.
 This day was Shravan Purnima (Full Moon ).
 So, we still celebrate Rakshabandhan by tieing the holy thread on this day.

 Another story attached to the celebration of Raksha Bandhan is from one of the greatest epic of all times Mahabharata.
 Let’s see the meaning of Rakhi in Mahabharat.